ildirda/Trek-GPX-Ride-Snapshot/README.md

 1. Pick a `.gpx` file exported from the Trek app
 2. The chart renders automatically
 3. Use the top menu to:
+4. Use the **bottom range slider** to zoom in/out and inspect specific segments
    - Open another file
    - Copy chart (Windows clipboard)
    - Export PNG